Understanding Opioid Use Disorder: Causes, Symptoms & Treatment

 • Transitioning into long-term treatment

-Outpatient treatment is suitable for those with mild addiction who can manage recovery while staying at home.
+• Outpatient Treatment: Ideal for mild addiction, where individuals can manage recovery while staying at home.

-Residential treatment (rehab center) is best for severe addiction, providing 24/7 care and support.
+• Residential Treatment: Best for severe addiction, providing 24/7 care and support in a rehab center.

-Medications like Methadone, Buprenorphine, and Naltrexone help reduce cravings and withdrawal symptoms.
-Opioid treatment with medications is often combined with therapy for the best results.
+Medications like methadone, buprenorphine, and naltrexone help reduce cravings and ease withdrawal symptoms.
+Medication-assisted treatment is combined with therapy for optimal recovery.

-Yes, with proper treatment and support, opioid addiction can be managed effectively.
-At Confidential Rehab, we have successfully helped countless individuals reclaim their lives through our specialized treatment programs.
+Yes, with the right treatment and support, opioid addiction can be effectively managed.
+Confidential Rehab in Gurgaon has helped numerous individuals regain control of their lives through specialized treatment programs.

 Frequently Asked Questions